 This site is now on a new server, hosted by VE3NCQ.
 It's dual core is 4 times faster than the old server, which has been running continuously since 2002 with a yearly reboot whether it needed it or not.
 Pages should load faster since PHP and MySql won't be so slow, and the output is now compressed even higher to minimize bandwidth.
 It took significant work to move the whole site from Windows 2000 to Apache on Debian Linux.
-Please notify the webmaster if anything appears broken.
+Please notify the webmaster if anything appears broken (You can also now contact Gord, VE3UGG).
 The entire site is designed and hosted by Austin VE3NCQ at no charge to the club.

 A new IRLP system is now available for use.
 It has been moved to the VE3COZ UHF repeater on 444.325+ MHz.
 Operation is the same as the old simplex node, except you must use a 250.3 Hz PL to use IRLP, and all DTMF codes must be prefixed with "*" to be passed through the repeater.
 The IRLP page shows more information, and a live status indicator from the node itself.

 The CANWARN severe weather season still has a couple months to go.
 We've been lucky in Chatham-Kent this year, despite tornado warnings.
 As always, we thank all the participants who volunteer when Environment Canada calls us into action.

 Don't forget to check out and contribute to our forum.
 You don't have to be a club member to join, and we'd welcome some more members from Windsor, Sarnia, Leamington, and elsewhere.
 This is where the most recent news and information will be posted.